coffe peru

 • Typica

-Many techniques were used for generations in ancient times by different indigenous communities.
-Not in vain, the different types of coffee are so delicious in Peru.
-Peruvian Coffee is produced on more than 350,000 hectares of coffee plantations.
-All are located in 210 coffee-growing regions, which are distributed in 10 departments on the eastern side of the Andes.
+Different indigenous communities have used many techniques for generations in ancient times.
+It is not in vain; the various types of coffee are delicious in Peru.
+Farmers cultivate the coffee of Peru on more than 350,000 hectares of coffee plantations.
+All are found in 210 areas where coffee is grown.
+These areas are in 10 departments on the eastern side of the Andes.

 A. Cultivation regions